arwilczek90/factorio-mod-manager/README.md

 # factorio-mod-manager
-A mod manager for factorio so you can have default profiles.
+A mod manager for factorio so you can have multiple profiles.